 - Line a large baking sheet with parchment paper.

-- It’s your choice; you can cook the sprouts whole or halved.
-I prefer cutting them in half down the length, so that you get more crispy taste and the lovely colours that come with roasting.
+- You may choose to roast your brussel sprouts whole; it’s a matter of preference and how much chopping you’re inclined (or not) to do.
+I prefer cutting them in half, so that you get more of those crispy outer edges and the lovely colours that come with roasting.

 - Set your sprouts on the parchment paper.